-Our Commitment To Community
+To Community

 We believe that the way in which we live and work together is important in fulfilling our mission.
-We desire a campus community of students and faculty, staff and administration which embodies values of caring and compassion, justice and integrity, competence and affirmation.
-We want to encourage the holistic development of our students intellectually, emotionally and spiritually.
-We value faculty-student ratios which facilitate personal and mentoring relationships.
-We seek an inclusive student body, faculty, staff and Board.
-We seek to treat each member of the campus community with fairness, dignity and respect, seeking a spirit of unity and harmony as we join together to achieve our common mission.
+We desire a campus community of students, faculty, staff and administration that embodies values of Christian witness, caring and compassion, justice and integrity, competence and affirmation.
+We seek an inclusive student body, faculty, staff, and Board.
+We commit to treat each member of the campus community with fairness, dignity and respect, seeking a spirit of unity and harmony as we join together to achieve our common mission.